 EVA midsoles provide for plenty of cushioning and OrthoLite sock liners attribute to added comfort.

-They only tip the scales at just under a pound — making them stand out athletic hiking shoes for moving fast through the wilderness.
+They tip the scales at just under a pound — making them a stand-out athletic hiking shoes for moving fast through the wilderness.

 There is a stark difference between the two — despite both being used for one of our favorite outdoor activities.